-The Bachelor of Civil Engineering program is accredited by the Engineering Acceditation Commission of ABET, http://www.abet.org.
+The Bachelor of Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering and Technology), http://www.abet.org.

 Civil Engineering Program Educational Objectives

 The objectives of the Civil Engineering program are consistent with the mission statements and guiding principles of the college and the university.
-The objectives are to produce graduates who within 2 to 5 years after graduation:
+The objectives are to produce graduates who within 2 to 5 years after graduation have the following characteristics:

 - Effectively communicate verbally and in writing.

 - Acquire and maintain professional registration(s).